JotredDev/firmasupps/README.txt

 - Pancakes store their expiration date, even when placed.
 All 8 pancakes you can store in a pancake block have their individual dates saved
 - Presents are huge and very heavy, like sealed large vessels / sealed barrels / anvils.
 This allows using them as actual presents, while preventing abusing presents for non-overburdening storage
 - Added small TFC mobs to the list of cage-able mobs
+- Gunpowder trails can now ignite TFC blocks.
+Everything from powderkegs to blast furnaces and firepits is affected!

 Limitations of Supplementaries and TFC mean that not everything works 1:1 as it does in Supplementaries, so here are the major changes that go beyond simple compatibility:
 - Sacks use the TFC overburdening system instead of the Supplementaries overencumberance system.
 Furthermore, they are fixed to 9 slots, but can hold large items (unlike large vessels)